Description

 A deficiency in DHA can lead to symptoms such as learning disabilities, visual problems, memory issues, and cognitive decline.

-Docosahexaenoic acid (DHA) works synergistically with eicosapentaenoic acid (EPA), another omega-3 fatty acid, to support brain health and cognitive function.
+DHA works synergistically with EPA and DPA, two other omega-3 fatty acids, to support brain health and cognitive function.
 It also works synergistically with choline to enhance memory and learning.
 No significant antagonistic interactions are reported, though care should be taken with certain medications.

 Warnings